 Entropy has units, in the International System, of J/kg.K, or joules per kilogram-Kelvin.
 It is specifically a property of a system, and not of “matter in general”, “substances” or “objects” per se: its value is dependent on a system’s state, and the type and quantity of matter of which the system is comprised.
 Unless all of those parameters are defined, entropy cannot be defined and has no relevance.
 It is not meaningful to compare, for example, “the entropy of raw and refined materials”, as is often done in the ecological economics literature.
 Perhaps in the most practical terms, the property S, the entropy, provides us with a measure of a system’s capacity under given conditions to provide a useful work output.
 In other words, it allows us to ascertain the quantity of internal energy that is available to do work.
 This concept of energy availability will take on an important role as our inquiry proceeds, as it provides a very important means of comparing different energy sources, particularly where these take different physical forms.

 How to connect this with the very general expression of energy law 2, stated simply as ‘energy disperses from being more concentrated to more spread out in space’?
 In simple terms, once an energy ‘concentration gradient’ has been depleted—that is, once a system’s energy is at the same concentration as the surrounding environment—the energy associated with the system cannot do further work on or transfer heat to that environment.
-To state this more generally, the system cannot affect any further physical changes in its environment—the system and its surrounds are in equilibrium.
+To state this more generally, the system cannot effect any further physical changes in its environment—the system and its surrounds are in equilibrium.
 A heat engine’s basic principle of operation involves the provision, via the working fluid, of a thermal connection involving a continuous temperature gradient between the heat source at a higher temperature and the heat sink at a lower temperature.
 For the engine to operate continuously, i.e. for it to do more than take in an initial ‘batch’ of heat and produce a single ‘batch’ of work before ceasing operation, the working fluid must eventually return to its initial state.
 In other words, it must pass through a closed cycle of states.
 In order for the engine to deliver work output, the working fluid, which must be a gas during this phase of the cycle, expands from a higher to a lower pressure.

 For all working fluids, when this expansion phase has completed and the fluid is at its minimum pressure, its internal energy will always be higher than at the start of the cycle, i.e. higher than that corresponding to the state immediately prior to the next heat input phase.
 In order to return to its initial state, the internal energy of the fluid must be reduced via heat transfer to an adjacent low temperature sink, and the pressure of the fluid must be increased, to the level corresponding with the start of the heat input phase.
 The pressure elevation phase requires a work input, reducing the net work output from the expansion phase.
 These requirements are all fundamental physical entailments of the behaviour of gases, specifically the invariant relationships between pressure, volume, temperature and the quantity of gas.
 Figures 1 and 2 depict this diagramatically, for the theoretical air-standard Carnot cycle–the ideal, maximum efficiency heat engine cycle, operating with air as the working fluid.

 In effect then, a heat engine’s working fluid provides a pathway for energy at a higher concentration (associated with the higher-temperature heat source) to spread out in a continuous manner to a lower concentration (associated with the lower-temperature heat sink), while at the same time diverting a portion of the work-capacity associated with this dispersal for useful purposes.
 A heat engine can therefore be thought of as a device for producing a bulk-motion effect through the dispersal of energy from higher to lower concentration, which in this case takes the specific form of heat transfer from a higher temperature heat source to a lower temperature heat sink.
-Roughly speaking, we can say that what is being dispersed is the internal energy’s utility for affecting changes in the material configuration of the associated system and its environment.
+Roughly speaking, we can say that what is being dispersed is the internal energy’s utility for effecting changes in the material configuration of the associated system and its environment.

 In closing, an observation made by Jennifer Coopersmith seems especially pertinent in the context of our inquiry.
 She notes that the second law’s empirical basis is not just a matter of physical measurement, but also the collective weight of ‘common experience’.
 In the terms introduced here at Beyond this Brief Anomaly, we might say that the observed invariance in physical behaviour, rather than the construction of a specific conceptual object, played the principal role in development of the second law of thermodynamics.
 In this respect, it seems particularly relevant that the object introduced to quantify the second law, the property entropy, was introduced a number of years after the second law’s first statement by Clausius.
 Entropy was not some pre-existing entity waiting to be discovered by Clausius, but a powerful conceptual device for quantifying and hence formalising the invariant behaviour that he and Thomson had recognised as so significant.